 When our brains constantly scan for and focus on the positive, we profit from three of the most important tools available to us: happiness, gratitude, and optimism.
 The role happiness plays should be obvious—the more you pick up on the positive around you, the better you’ll feel—and we’ve already seen the advantages to performance that brings.
 The second mechanism at work here is gratitude, because the more opportunities for positivity we see, the more grateful we become.
 Psychologist Robert Emmons, who has spent nearly his entire career studying gratitude, has found that few things in life are as integral to our well-being.
 Countless other studies have shown that consistently grateful people are more energetic, emotionally intelligent, forgiving, and less likely to be depressed, anxious, or lonely.
 And it’s not that people are only grateful because they are happier, either; gratitude has proven to be a significant cause of positive outcomes.
 When researchers pick random volunteers and train them to be more grateful over a period of a few weeks, they become happier and more optimistic, feel more socially connected, enjoy better quality sleep, and even experience fewer headaches than control groups.

 2. Reflect on your past growth.
-What new skills have you learned in last few years?
-How will that success transfer to your success with becoming tech savvy?
+What new skills have you learned in the last few months or years?
+How can that success transfer to your success with becoming truly tech savvy?

 3. List three reasons why you’re able to become tech savvy.

-4. Even if you didn’t realize at the time, when have you used a fixed mindset and when have you used a growth mindset?
+4. When have you used a fixed mindset and when have you used a growth mindset in the past?
 How did the two experiences feel different?
 What was the process like?
 What were the results like?

-5. Spend 3-5 (or more) minutes imagining yourself using technology with ease and confidence.
+5. Spend a few minutes imagining yourself using technology with ease and confidence.
 What are you accomplishing?
 What are you creating?
 How does it feel?